neilcharles/geoviz/cran-comments.md

 ## Resubmission
-This is a resubmission.
+Thank you for your feedback, this is a resubmission.
 Changes made:

-* Quoted 'rayshader' and 'ggplot2' in description and in other documentation
+* Quoted package and API names in description and in other documentation, e.g. 'rayshader'

-* removed donttest and dontrun examples and replaced with smaller, <5 sec versions
+* Removed all \donttest and most \dontrun examples and replaced with smaller, <5 sec versions

+* mapbox_dem() example is still wrapped in \dontrun because mapbox requires an API key

 ## Test environments
 * local Windows 10, R 3.5.2